Slickplan

 Clear main categories, subcategories and consistent navigation form a crucial part of a logical sitemap structure.

-SlickTip: If you’re having trouble getting your site organized, tools like visual sitemaps and user flow diagrams can help you get clarity when mapping your website architecture.
+SlickTip: If you’re having trouble getting your site organized, tools like visual sitemaps user flow diagrams and an AI sitemap generator can help you get clarity when mapping your website architecture.

 Separating sitemaps by content, categories or page types enhances management efficiency.